bevy-cheatbook/bevy-cheatbook/src/setup/getting-started.md

 and Bevy's [official examples][bevy::examples].

-Check out the [Bevy Assets Website][bevy::assets] to find other tutorials and learning resources from the community, and plugins to use in your project.
+Check out the [Bevy Assets Website][bevy::assets] to find other tutorials and learning resources from the community, and [plugins][cb::3rdparty] to use in your project.

 Join the community on [Discord][bevy::discord] to chat with us!